-- We were limited on wall space so my husband hung bath towel hooks for the boys on the end of the bunk bed and that works perfectly because they are completely out of the way.
+- We were limited on wall space in the bathrooms.
+My husband hung bath towel hooks for the boys on the end of their bunk bed.
+It worked perfectly and they always remembered to hang up their towel.

-- An Over The Door Hook is invaluable (and under $15 on Amazon) and can make use of space, especially in a bathroom for towels.
+- An Over The Door Hook is invaluable (and under $15 on Amazon).
+It’s an easy way to make use of space, especially in a bathroom for towels.

 - No need to put holes in the wall.
 Command Wire Hooks are quick to remove but stay up well, even with heavier items.
-I buy the variety pack and find clever uses for them all over the house!
+Buy the variety pack and find clever uses for them all over the house!